Scrolling in Angular Grid component

 import 'zone.js';

-The following example that demonstrates how to use the hideScroll method inside the dataBound event:
+The following example demonstrates how to use the hideScroll method in the dataBound event:

 import { Component, OnInit, ViewChild } from '@angular/core';